 Can't connect into container on Windows

-If your terminal says that you don't have an tty or interactive terminal, you might want to prefix winpty which should work for you:
+If your terminal says that you don't have a tty or interactive terminal, you might want to prefix winpty which should work for you:

 System cannot find the path specified in "docker cp".

-2. it's possible that also long paths does not work so there will be some folder which can't be downloaded.
-In this case we recommend to zip the content within the container, copy and unzip:
+- 2.it's possible that also long paths does not work so there will be some folder which can't be downloaded.
+In this case we recommend zipping the content within the container, copy and unzip:2.1

 docker cp CONTAINERNAME:/var/www/html/dockware.zip C:\my\path\dockware.zip